Time Is Broken

 Special relativity produces a result so counterintuitive that it has its own name.
 Imagine two twins: one stays on Earth, the other takes a round trip to a distant star at near-light speed.
 When the travelling twin returns, less time has passed for them.
 They are younger than their sibling.
 This is not an illusion or an accounting trick – it’s a real, physical difference in elapsed time.

 The “paradox” label is misleading.
 There’s no logical contradiction.
 The resolution is that the two twins are not in symmetric situations: one of them accelerated (turned around), and that breaks the symmetry.
-The twin who stayed home followed an inertial (non-accelerating) path through spacetime, which turns out to always be the path of maximum elapsed time between two events.
-Any deviation from an inertial path – any acceleration – reduces the elapsed time.
+The twin who stayed home followed an inertial path through spacetime – no acceleration, no turning around.
+In relativity, the straighter your path through spacetime, the more time you experience.
+It’s counterintuitive – we’re used to thinking that straight lines are shortest, but in spacetime, a straight path is the one that ages you the most.
+Any acceleration – any turning around – reduces the elapsed time.
 This is why the travelling twin ages less.

 The effect doesn’t require a spaceship.
 The International Space Station orbits at about 7.7 kilometres per second.
 Astronauts on the ISS age very slightly slower than people on the ground – roughly 0.01 seconds less per year.
 Scott Kelly, who spent 340 days aboard the ISS in 2015-2016 while his identical twin Mark stayed on Earth, returned about 5 milliseconds younger than he would have been had he stayed home.
 Not enough to matter biologically.
 Enough to prove the physics is real.